Figure 1: Modeling the total user experience for the university submission process.

 In my next article about meaning I will present my framework ‘meaning first’ which will outline how we can take a meaning-centred approach.
 Read the rest of the series:

 UX Research is at the very heart of what we do and a key component in any design and build work we do.
 Getting the research right at the start of your project will ensure that your project will run smoothly and meet the needs of your customers.
-If you would like to speak to us about how we can help you with your UX research then please do not hesitate to give us a call 44 (0) 117 929 7333 or submit this short form. in the meantime take a look at our UX research and design services.
+If you would like to speak to us about how we can help you with your UX research then please do not hesitate to give us a call 44 (0) 117 929 7333 or submit our contact form in the meantime take a look at our UX research and design services.